HARSHITHA-SC23/InterviewPreparation/web-doc/html/HtmlIQ.md

         - http-equiv="refresh"

 14. What is the purpose of the doctype declaration in HTML?
-    - The docttype is not a HTML tag but it is a declaration.
+    - The doctype is not a HTML tag but it is a declaration.
     - It instructs the web browser about the version of the HTML dcoument is written in.
 15. How do you embed multimedia content like audio and video in HTML5?
     - Audio: `<audio>`